lumen/getlumen.org/_posts/2020-10-20-weekly-update.md

 title: Weekly update up to 2020-10-20
 ---

-Any editor's notes goes here.

-## Heading to group changes under

-Short paragraph about what the change is supposed to achieve

-- optional bulleted list of things done in this area for this period, if needed
+A brief update this week.

 ## `liblumen_otp` BIFs

-* Add stubs for BIFs needed for linking `seq_trace.erl` in OTP.
+Add stubs for BIFs needed for linking `seq_trace.erl` in OTP.
 The stubs often emulate the non-sequential-trace state or only do argument validation with actual argument operations left `unimplemented!()`.
-Support for sequential tracing Lumen will be based on user demand.
+Support for sequential tracing in Lumen will be based on user demand.

   * `module_loaded/1`
   * `seq_trace/2`
   * `seq_trace_info/1`
   * `seq_trace_print/2`
   * `system_flag/2`
-  * `system_info/1
+  * `system_info/1`

 ## Commits